-Events are a feature of modern life.
-Not surprisingly, event management is a growing area of work that incorporates diverse fields such as business, government, education and the community sector.
+Event management is a growing area of work that incorporates diverse fields such as business, government, education and the community sector.
+Deakin now offers studies in event management through its Bachelor of Management.

 The work of event managers is dynamic and challenging.
 They design events that appeal to diverse audiences, ensure the safety of participants, manage diverse stakeholders, limit the environmental impact of their activity, and deliver events on time and to budget.
 Event management is both a growing and evolving area of management practice.
 Underpinning this work are complex skills and knowledge involving design, marketing, communication, innovation and planning.